 A scalp massage can thoroughly remove buildup to promote hair growth.
 Additionally, you should focus on washing your hair better—though not necessarily more often.

 Keiko says it’s essential “to shampoo very well, not with your nails but with your fingers.
 Rising thoroughly is also key.”
 She adds that such detox methods alienate clogged hair follicles to stimulate the scalp, thus promoting healthy growth and overall quality.

-Hair aside, scalp massages simply feel good.
-After all, who doesn’t love getting shampooed at salon visits?
+Hair aside, scalp massages simply feel amazing.
+After all, who doesn’t love getting shampooed and pampered at salon visits?
 As Keiko explains, the wellness benefits of scalp massage are similar to those of standard rubdowns.